Canadian Investigators Call For Improved Medical Screening For Pilots (Updated)

 Key Takeaways:

-• Canada's Transportation Safety Board (TSB) recommends Transport Canada update pilot medical screening requirements, especially for cardiovascular health, following a 2021 crash where a pilot likely suffered a fatal heart attack.
+• Canada's Transportation Safety Board (TSB) recommends Transport Canada establish a process to update pilot medical requirements, particularly for cardiovascular health, following a 2021 crash potentially caused by a pilot's heart attack.

 See a mistake?
 Contact us.